 2 varieties of olives:

+1st cold pressure It is a very soft oil with subtle flavor and very low acidity… just happiness.
 The olives are harvested by hand, at maturity, and the pressing is done at Maella in an old-fashioned mill.
 The olives are crushed between the millstones and simply cold pressed.

 NB: glass bottles are reserved for sale on the spot.
 For shipping we use plastic bottles.
 5-litre cans are recycled drinking water cans from friends who consume water like this.
 They were rinsed and dried before filled with the oil.